Bleeding due to injury: applying a tourniquet. How to properly apply a tourniquet

 For external bleeding:

-• direct outflow of blood from a damaged vessel.
+• direct leakage of blood from the damaged vessel.

 For internal bleeding:

-• Gastrointestinal bleeding: vomiting of blood that has not been altered or altered ("coffee grounds"); discoloration of feces, black stools (melena).
+• Gastrointestinal bleeding: vomiting of blood, unchanged or altered (“coffee grounds); change in color of stool, black stool (melena).

-• Pulmonary haemorrhage: hemoptysis or foaming blood from the mouth and nose.
+• Pulmonary hemorrhage: coughing up blood or foaming blood from the mouth and nose.

-• Bleeding from kidneys: scarlet color of urine.
+• Bleeding from the kidneys: scarlet color of urine.

 • Accumulation of blood in cavities (thoracic, abdominal, joint cavity, etc.).
-With bleeding into the abdominal cavity, the stomach is swollen, the motor activity of the digestive tract is reduced, pain is possible.
-With the accumulation of blood in the chest cavity, breathing weakens, the motor activity of the chest is reduced.
-When bleeding into the joint cavity, there is an increase in its volume, severe pain, dysfunction.
+When bleeding into the abdominal cavity, the abdomen is swollen, the motor activity of the digestive tract is reduced, and pain is possible.
+When blood accumulates in the chest cavity, breathing weakens and motor activity of the chest is reduced.
+When there is bleeding into the joint cavity, there is an increase in its volume, severe pain, and dysfunction.

 1. Pressing the artery